Shoreham-Wading River High School (Gr. 9-12)

 While we move forward with the implementation the Common Core State Standards and examine our teaching and assessment practices, I ask that parents continue to work collaboratively with the school in understanding what students are expected to learn and what skills they are to acquire.
 In doing so, we can collectively reinforce the importance of our students’ high school education and provide the needed support and guidance to achieve their scholastic goals.
 You are encouraged to contact your child’s teacher, guidance counselor, or school administrator with questions and concerns as they arise.
 The sooner your concerns are addressed, the more efficient we can be in providing assistance.

-During this past summer we have hired several new staff members (Math, Social Studies, English, World Languages, Science, and English).
+During this past summer we have hired several new staff members (Math, Art, Social Studies, English, Special Education, Science, and English).
 We are confident that they will challenge our students to strive to fulfill their academic potential.
-As in the past, we will continue to provide our students with a positive educational experience that includes many extra and co-curricula experiences.
+As in the past, we will continue to provide our students with a positive educational experience that includes many extra and co-curricular experiences.
 Students are encouraged to take advantage of these learning opportunities the district offers to make them a more-well-rounded student.

 As always, extra help will be available for those students who are in need of such services.
 A schedule of time and days will be posted on the web site and in each classroom.

-For our students’ convenience, our high school library will be available during their free periods and the North Shore Public Library is available after school hours.
+For our students’ convenience, our high school library will be available during their free periods and after school until 3:00 p.m., and the North Shore Public Library is available after school hours.
 Students are reminded that parking on campus is a senior privilege.
 Only those students in the 12th grade holding a senior license are currently permitted to obtain a parking permit.
-In the spring, when the juniors obtain their full, senior license, can they request a parking permit (first-come, first-serve).
+When the juniors obtain their full, senior license, can they request a parking permit (first-come, first-serve).